fishforwish/fgc/notes.md

 + V744E: Wife beating justified if she burns the food
 + Categories    score
 + No               0

-+ Yes              2
+Yes              2

-+ Don't know       1
+Don't know       1

-+
-+ On the contrary, it is the higher the score of fgc benefit, the more benefits seen of fgc
+On the other hand, the higher the score of fgc benefit, the more benefits seen of fgc
 + Circumcision benefits: social acceptance
 + Categories   score

-+ No             0
+No             0

-+ Yes            1
+Yes            1
 ----------------------------------------------------------------------

 14 June